uriah65/EnumComposerConsole/README.md

 # Enum Composer Console

-e2eTest folder contains immediately functional .bat files that demonstrate how to use EnumComposer for different data sources.
-Second file requires Microsoft.ACE.OLEDB.12.0 provider to be installed, to read data from included MS Access database.
+This repository contains all files required to run EnumComposer as a console application.
+It also contains several examples that demonstrate composer for different data sources.

+Example_01 assumes AdventureWorks database installed on client’s machine.
+Example_02 includes a test MS Access database, and will require Microsoft.ACE.OLEDB.12.0 provider to be installed.
+Example_03 use CSV file and can be run immediately.